Last updated: Aug-27-2023

 For example, you could define a complex named transformation that includes a text overlay as a named transformation, using a user-defined variable for the text string value.

-You can also set named transformations as transformation presets, which enables you to preview how assets from your Media Library will look with different named transformations applied.
+You can also set named transformations as transformation presets, which you can apply as templates in the Media Library so that you can preview how assets will look with different named transformations applied.

 - Updating the transformation definition for a named transformation via the Admin API does not automatically update assets that were already derived/delivered with that named transformation.
 To apply the new definition to any already derived assets that use that named transformation, you must specifically invalidate those transformations or otherwise modify the other parameters in that delivery URL, so that the asset will be re-derived using the new definition.